MJRidder/nailstudio_booking/README.md

 Alignment of all flowcharts
 ![Alignment of all flowcharts](./Readme/flowchart-all-combined.png)

+Every line of printed text is preceeded with the " $ " symbol to help destinguish the text from the side of the screen.
+The " $ " was used to copy the formatting of the love-sandwitches example from the CI course.

 ### User stories
 This Nail studio booking system has been developed to allow for clients of "Lou's nail studio" to check for availability, review their own bookings and to make/edit bookings at any point in time that they desire.
 Allowing for flexibility and on online option for such adjustments.
 Which is especially relevant today where people are less likely to pick up the phone.
 Or at the very least, less enjoy doing so.